Steak and condiments at 20 Chapel

 Advertising

-Set in a classic 1920s Art Deco building, The Astor Grill spans two intimate dining rooms and has been a Hobart favourite for decades.
-True to its name, the grill here is the centrepiece, with a range of cuts – some with a marble rating – guaranteed to satisfy.
+Set in a classic 1920s Art Deco building, The Astor Grill has been a Hobart favourite for decades.
+True to its name, the grill here is the centrepiece, with a range of cuts guaranteed to satisfy.
 Our go-to?
 The prime eye fillet, grass-fed and aged for 35 days.
-It’s melt-in-your-mouth perfection, served with steamed greens, mustards and horseradish.
-Our recommendation?
-Value add with café de Paris butter and well-seasoned duck fat roasted baby potatoes – they’re irresistible.
+It’s melt-in-your-mouth perfection, served with cranberry and parmesan slaw with a sherry vinaigrette.
+Make sure to add thyme and lemon butter and well-seasoned duck fat roasted baby potatoes – they’re irresistible.

 Advertising